gp16/ocv-lite/README.md

 7. FLOAT: textfield (accepts floats only)
 8. CMD_ID: dropdown menu

-When the user finishes entering the correct arguments, he can click the 'execute' which is available on every command panel.
+When the user finishes entering the correct arguments, he can click then 'execute' which is available on every command panel.